bboxdigital/lvc-api-docs/exit-api/event/event.md

         required: true
         schema:
           type: string
-        description: "The ID of the event"
+        description: "The identifier of the event"
       - name: offerId
         in: path
         required: true
         schema:
           type: string
-        description: "The ID of the offer"
+        description: "The identifier of the eventOffer"
       - name: lang
         in: query
         schema: